k8snetworkplumbingwg/sriov-cni/README.md

       * [Contacts](#contacts)

 # SR-IOV CNI plugin
-This repository contains the sriov CNI plugin that allows DPDK driver binding as well as the orginal featuers of [sriov-cni](https://github.com/hustcat/sriov-cni).
+This repository contains the sriov CNI plugin that allows DPDK driver binding as well as the orginal features of [sriov-cni](https://github.com/hustcat/sriov-cni).
 To learn about CNI please visit [containernetworking/cni](https://github.com/containernetworking/cni).

 NIC with [SR-IOV](http://blog.scottlowe.org/2009/12/02/what-is-sr-iov/) capabilities work by introducing the idea of physical functions (PFs) and virtual functions (VFs).